Kansas Democrat ordered removed from U.S. Senate ballot

 Democrat Chad Taylor properly withdrew from the race when he submitted papers two weeks ago and Kansas Secretary of State Kris Kobach is ordered not to include him on the ballot, the state supreme court ruled.

-The Taylor candidacy is being watched nationally because Republicans are trying to gain control of the Senate in the Nov.
+Taylor's candidacy was being watched nationally because Republicans are trying to gain control of the Senate in the Nov.
 4 elections and had counted on incumbent Senator Pat Roberts winning.

 Taylor's withdrawal leaves Roberts and independent Greg Orman as the two main candidates.
-It could shift votes to Orman, making it tougher for Roberts, who survived a strong primary challenge.
+If Democrats do not have to list a candidate, it could shift votes to Orman.

+Kobach, a Republican who said politics played no role in his ruling, said Democrats must name a new candidate by noon Sept.
+26. He had said under state law that a replacement was required and the supreme court did not address that argument on Thursday.

+"I was disappointed in the decision but now we move on," Kobach said in an interview, adding that he would explore legal options if Democrats do not comply.

-Roberts' campaign alleged that Democrats conspired nationally to pressure Taylor to remove himself from the ballot.
-Campaign manager Corry Bliss said on Thursday the supreme court acted politically in a ruling that disenfranchised Kansas voters.
+Roberts' campaign manager alleged on Thursday that Democrats conspired nationally to pressure Taylor to remove himself from the ballot and the supreme court acted politically in a ruling that disenfranchised Kansas voters.

 "This is not only a travesty to Kansas voters, but it's travesty to the judicial system and our electoral process," Bliss said in a statement.